IsoNet-cryoET/spIsoNet/tutorial/spIsoNet_v1.0_Tutorial.md

 ## 2.2. *Anisotropy Correction* of half-maps

 This step trains a network for *Anisotropy Correction* with "spisonet.py reconstruct".
+This step takes 15 minutes with 4x Nvidia A100 graphic cards

 This step will create a folder to store the output files of spIsoNet.
 The corrected map is stored as "correctedXXX.mrc" in that folder.
 You can also find trained neural network "XX.pt" and figure for loss change "loss.png" in the folder.